- Search Graduate Jobs

 Timon Dooley studied Bachelor of Business – Financial Risk Management at Victoria University in 2017 and is now Business & Private Banking Graduate at NAB

-Luckily, I live only a 15 minute walk from work, so before I know it I am entering the NAB building and riding the elevator up.
+Luckily, I live only a 15-minute walk from work, so before I know it I am entering the NAB building and riding the elevator up to level 30.

-My first task each day is to write ‘Talking Points in the Australian Press’, this is an email the Markets Economics team sends out every morning to staff and many of the bank’s external corporate customers.
+My first task each day is to write ‘Talking Points in the Australian Press’: an email the Markets Economics team sends out every morning to staff and many of the bank’s external corporate customers.
 Essentially it is a summary of any articles in the major business newspapers that may be of interest to an investor’s view of the economy and financial markets.
-Once it’d done, I send it to one of the economists in my team who will do a final edit before it is sent out.
-Getting this all done before 10am each morning can be quite stressful, so I usually reward myself with a short coffee or snack break when I finish.
+Once it’s done, I send it to one of the economists in my team who will do a final edit before it is sent out.
+Getting this all done before 10.00 am each morning can be quite stressful, so I usually reward myself with a short coffee or snack break when I finish.

 I head back to the office to catch up on my emails, complete some online compliance training and do some pre-reading about the organisation I will be working for whilst on secondment with Jawun.

-Before I know it is 5pm and time to head home.
+Before I know it, it is 5.00 pm and time to head home.
 What a day!
 I quickly check my Outlook calendar to see what is planned for tomorrow then head out the door.
 Life as a graduate can be exciting and quite fast paced, so I am ready to head home and relax with my family.